CBBolt/prisma-backend-template-keycloak/keycloak/keycloak_setup.md

    Make sure **Client Authentication** is **Off** (This ensures the client is able to be reached publicly)

+   #### Audience Mapping

+   This is crucial for ensuring that the front end can talk to the backend

+   - With the `frontend_client` selected go to the `Client Scopes` Tab
+   - Click on the _client name_-dedicated scope
+   - Click `Add mapper` and do `Audience`
+   - Name it whatever and make sure the `backend_client` is included
+   - Also ensure that `Add to access token` is turned on (it should already be)
+   - Click Save

+   The reason for this is that by default the `aud` property in the token will default to `account` and not include the proper client audience.
+This mapper ensures that it is mapped properly and allows both clients to talk to eachother.

 ---

 At this point you should have a working version and just need to add a local user via the `Users` tab to add a generic user